33rd Operations Group: Lightning II training

 The group mission changed in addition to its change of aircraft, and on 1 October 2009, the group became part of Air Education and Training Command in preparation for its new role of conducting joint training on the Joint Strike Fighter.

 However, the F-35 program was delayed and in January 2011, the group received its first aircraft in 17 months, when four General Dynamics F-16 Fighting Falcon aircraft borrowed from the 56th Fighter Wing at Luke Air Force Base, Arizona arrived to prepare the group's instructor pilots for the Lightning II.
 The F-16's flying characteristics are similar to those of the F-35, and would prepare group pilots to transition into its new plane on arrival.
 On 14 July 2011, the group received its first Lightning II for training.
 Lt Col Christine Mau, the deputy commander of the group, became the first woman to fly the F-35 on 5 May 2015, when she completed her first training flight.
+In July of 2026, the 33d Fighter Wing and 33d Operations Group returned to Air Combat Command, and was placed in the Fifteenth Air Force.